FlorianK13/linkml-cim-with-ucum/README.md

 # linkml-cim-with-ucum
 The goal is to have a linkml schema of CIM, but without nested attributes.

-## The problem of nested attribute
+## What are nested attribute
-In the current schema, quantities are objects:
+In the current schema, quantities are objects.
+See the `Length` class in this example:

 ```yml
 classes: